SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 # 流利说学习笔记

+# Wars
+- Civil wars are fought between citizens of the same country and are fought within the country.
+- If citizens of a country disagree about a policy or leader, they may fight a civil war.
+- A world war is fought when countries form alliances and these alliances fight each other.
+-

+# Biological
+- A virus is a small biological structure that attacks and enters cells.
+- Becteria are one-celled forms of life that are all around us.
+- Photosynthesis is one of the most important biological process.

 # Continent
 - South Asia is refered to as the Indian subcontinent.
 - A major issue for China is the continuing expansion of its deserts, which have led to dust storms each spring.